 After gathering research and traveling to locations in the Cévennes mountains of France to learn more and embody the culture, I began a year of intensive courses and training in writing historical fiction.
 In order to work with a weekly critique partner, it took about two years to complete the manuscript and I have an additional six months invested in final edits.
 I developed the plot out of a timeline of known events as well as many days (and sleepless nights) of allowing the “muse” to guide me.
 Low and behold, Jehan’s own muse became part of the story.
 I had intended to develop a fictional love interest but I didn’t know, until I opened up to it, that it would be a free-spirited, mystic holy woman!

 I hope that you will hold a place in your heart for those who have struggled to escape persecution or oppression of any sort -- past and present.

 History teaches us that oppression comes from greed and greed comes from a fear of lack.
 Lack of food, water, land, money, attention, affection, control, power -- it goes on.
 When fear is allowed to take over in our minds, it can result in separation and divisions that soon become hateful, and often violent.
 The circle of fear stops with each individual.
 I ask that we learn from history and choose love not fear.
 When we choose love, it will encourage others to do the same and give us hope for humanity.

 Join me in supporting the International Rescue Committee who responds to the world’s worst humanitarian crises providing clean water, shelter, health care, education and empowerment support to refugees and displaced people.
-A percentage of my book sales goes to the IRC along with my personal annual donation.
+A percentage of my book sales goes to the IRC.

 Welcome!
 Join me in historical fiction with a dose of magic, myth, and romance, distilled and blended with captivating settings as inspirational backdrops.